ASLE Book & Paper Awards

 Eligibility Requirements:

-• Edited collections in both the scholarly and creative categories are eligible for the awards.
+• Edited collections in both the scholarly and creative categories are eligible.

 • Works must be in English.